donnywarren/dynamic-trivia/README.md

 ## Timeframes

-My coding schedule for the week is based on a minimum of 8 hours of acutal coding per day.
-I am very excited about this project and will spend 12 hours
+My coding schedule for the week is based on a minimum of 8 hours of actual coding per day.
+I am very excited about this project, so I will spend 12 hours per day if necessary.

 | Component | Priority | Estimated Time | Time Invested | Actual Time |
 | --- | :---: |  :---: | :---: | :---: |